Introduction

 - Email for client reports (optional)

-- Save and start the first synchronisation
+- Save and run the first synchronisation

 Step 4: Set up Scheduler Tasks

-Three Symfony Console Commands for automation:
+Three Symfony Console commands handle the automation:

 | Command | Description | Recommended Frequency |